Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🌿 Environment Setup

-Follow these steps to set up the HarmonAI III environment:
+To set up the HarmonAI III environment, follow these steps:

 1. Create a virtual environment:
    ```bash
    python3 -m venv .venv
    ```
-   This creates a virtual environment in the `.venv` directory.
+   This will create a virtual environment in the `.venv` directory.

 2. Activate the virtual environment:
    ```bash